AdobeDocs/experience-manager-64.en/help/communities/using/components-guide.md

 * [http://&lt;server&gt;:&lt;port&gt;/content/community-components/en.html](http://localhost:4502/content/community-components/en.html)

-Interactions with the Communities components will vary depending on :
+Interactions with the Communities components will vary depending on:

 * the server (author or publish)
 * whether or not the site visitor is signed in
 * if signed in, the privileges assigned to the member
 * whether or not the default SRP, [JSRP](../../communities/using/jsrp.md), is in use

-On author, to enter edit mode, insert either * `editor.html`* or * `cf#`* as the first path segment after the server name :
+On author, to enter edit mode, insert either * `editor.html`* or * `cf#`* as the first path segment after the server name:

-* Standard UI :
+* Standard UI:
   [http://&lt;server&gt;:&lt;port&gt;/editor.html/content/community-components/en.html](http://localhost:4502/editor.html/content/community-components/en.html)

-* Classic UI :
+* Classic UI:
   [http://&lt;server&gt;:&lt;port&gt;/cf#/content/community-components/en.html](http://localhost:4502/cf#/content/community-components/en.html)

 >[!NOTE]